RDHPCS Cloud Computing

 On security issues and capabilities to run the weather model across the nodes, NOAA’s RDHPC systems chose Singularity as a platform for users to test and run models within Containers.

-Accessing bucket from a Remote Machine (such as: Niagara) or Cluster’s controller node
+Accessing bucket from a Remote Machine or Cluster’s controller node

 Obtain your project’s keys from the PW platform.
 The project key can be found by navigating from the PW banner.